 Keep in mind that genetic testing may or may not be covered by your insurance.
 It’s a good idea to call your carrier ahead of time to ask about costs.

 Some at-home genetic testing kits offer screening for MTHFR as well.

 - 23andMe is a popular choice that provides genetic ancestry and health information.
 It’s also relatively inexpensive ($200).
 To perform this test, you deposit saliva into a tube and send it via mail to a lab.
 Results take six to eight weeks.

 - My Home MTHFR ($150) is another option that specifically focuses on the mutation.
 The test is performed by collecting DNA from the inside of your cheek with swabs.
 After shipping the specimen, results take one to two weeks.

-Having an MTHFR variant doesn’t mean you need medical treatment.
-Instead, treatment may be indicated when a person has very high homocysteine levels, almost always above the level attributed to most MTHFR variants.
+Having an MTHFR variant doesn’t mean you need medical treatment, it could just mean you need to take a supplemental vitamin B. Treatment may be indicated when a person has very high homocysteine levels, almost always above the level attributed to most MTHFR variants.
 Doctors should rule out other possible causes of increased homocysteine, which can occur with or without MTHFR variants.